Legaran Segget

 Legaran Segget is a pedestrian walkway in Johor Bahru, Johor, Malaysia which is a covered-up river, Segget River.
-It is an urban renewal project by the Johor Bahru City Council to eliminate the terrible stench previously emitted from the river.
+It is an urban renewal project by the Johor Bahru City Council.

 History

 The project which was completed in 2005 costs approximately RM 6 million.
 In November 2018, the Heritage Cornerstone was erected at the walkway to celebrate Johor's diverse cultural legacy.

 Architecture

 Legaran Segget has several fountains along the walkway.